Wix vs WordPress SEO. Which content management system (CMS) is best for ranking in search engines?

 Ranking in the search engines, though, requires customized site content, as well as clean code on the backend.
 WordPress provides all that and more!

-In this article, we will cover a few thoughts on the SEO functionality of Wix and WordPress sites:
+In this article, we will cover four key points on the SEO functionality of Wix and WordPress sites:

 - The intended use of each platform